Had it not been for Maxava HA Enterprise, we would have spent considerable time and money recovering the data, that’s for sure.

 Fortunately, the department had Maxava HA Enterprise running on a second IBM i server at an off-site location, and Sgt.
 Lindgren decided put the remote journaling capabilities to the test.
 As it turned out, Maxava HA Enterprise passed with flying colors.
 “I was able to create a ‘Save File’ on the old IBM i box – the target box – where Maxava HA Enterprise had been journaling all the changes, which I FTP’d back to my source box,” says Sgt.
 Lindgren.
 “And because Maxava HA was journaling changes and not just copying the file, the file residing on the target box was clean and contained all the entries within 6 hours of my current time.
 Even if I had been able to restore from the traditional backup I would have lost 13 days worth of data.”

 Maxava HA Enterprise’s performance also allayed Sgt.
-Lindgren’s initial concern about restoring data from the older IBM i target box, running OS v5.2 to a newer source box, running OS v5.3.
+Lindgren’s initial concern about restoring data from the older IBM i target box to a newer source box.

 Because Maxava HA Enterprise journalled the changes, my RMS software didn’t care what version I was on so it was a relatively easy restore.